chazlarson/PlexMetadataExtractor/README.md

 The use case has subsequently been expanded to extract all appropriate metadata, including images.

+The idea is to allow extraction of everything, so please let me know if I've missed something, but allow configuration of exactly what should be saved.

+For now configuration must be saved, but command line arguments should be coming soon.

 Currently supports discovery of:
  - Movie libraries
  - TV Show libraries

 No additional processing of xml is performed prior to it being saved.